jaimin-ns/Mobile-App-Instrumentation/README.md

 The Frida server should now be running on your device and ready for use.

-Next step is to setup frida on the system,run followin to install frida on the system.
+Next step is to setup frida on the system,run following to install frida on the system.

 `pip3 install frida-tools`